VA-Explorer/va_explorer/docs/training/general/index.md

 1. **Practice taking supported actions**\
   Whatever your role, you have the power to take action in VA Explorer!
-Try some of the actions out as you learn about them in this training, and you will build a solid foundation for working with VAs in VA Explorer going forward.
+Try some of the actions out as you learn about them in this training, and you will build a solid foundation for working with {term}`VA`s in VA Explorer going forward.

-Outside of these three steps (which reference this training), modules are organized into general guidance, role-specific user guides, admin guides, IT guides, and finally, frequently asked questions.
-Please feel free to submit feedback if you find anything missing after reading and know that the VA Explorer team wishes you all the best in your VA management experience!
+Outside of these three steps (which reference this training), modules are organized into general guidance, role-specific user guides, admin guides, {term}`IT` guides, and finally, frequently asked questions.
+Please feel free to submit feedback if you find anything missing after reading and know that the VA Explorer team wishes you all the best in your {term}`VA` management experience!

 ## The VA Questionnaire

-VA Explorer’s foundation centers around the management of Verbal Autopsies (VAs) which are conducted by people and organizations around the world according to the 2016 World Health Organization (WHO) verbal autopsy instrument.
-VA Explorer will support the 2022 WHO verbal autopsy instrument in the future, when the {term}`CCVA` algorithms also support the 2022 questionnaire.
-Use of non-standard VA instruments may cause issues in VA Explorer if attempted.
+VA Explorer’s foundation centers around the management of Verbal Autopsies ({term}`VA`s) which are conducted by people and organizations around the world according to the 2016 World Health Organization ({term}`WHO`) verbal autopsy instrument.
+VA Explorer will support the 2022 {term}`WHO` verbal autopsy instrument in the future, when the {term}`CCVA` algorithms also support the 2022 questionnaire.
+Use of non-standard {term}`VA` instruments may cause issues in VA Explorer if attempted.

 ## Your VA Explorer Account